what to harvest in may

 Crops Not Ready to Harvest in May (UK)

-While many vegetables are ready to harvest in May in the UK, several popular crops are still developing and will not produce food until early or mid-summer.
-This can sometimes surprise new gardeners, because vegetable beds may already be full of healthy plants even though only a few crops are ready for picking.
+While many vegetables in Britain are ready to harvest in May, several popular crops are still developing and will not produce food until early or mid-summer.

 • Tomatoes